The secret to getting your content on the first page of Google isn’t strategic keyword placement, lengthy blogs or frequent posting.

 BECAUSE IT IS SPECIFIC.

 The Internet is overflowing with content.
 So much so that it has over-saturated the market for a lot of content creators.
-Unless your website already has a high domain authority
+Unless your website already has a

 , it can seem impossible to rank well for the keywords people are actually searching for.